The Ultimate Guide to Observing Mars

 Dust Storms: Martian global dust storms are unpredictable, but they appear to occur about twice every decade.
 The 2018 Martian dust storm prior to the opposition that year quickly engulfed the entire planet and limited the surface views from ground.
 This year appears to be free from any major dust storms, but they will likely return someday.

-Martian Moons: Although they are very tiny, a good observing challenge will be to spot the two orbiting moons of Mars, Phobos and Deimos.
+Observing Challenge #1: Although they are very tiny, you may be able to spot the two orbiting moons of Mars, Phobos and Deimos, if you’re up for a good observing challenge.
 While their close proximity to the overwhelmingly bright planet may make them a challenge to pick out from the glare, it can be done.
 You will need access to a large telescope 11” in aperture or greater, excellent viewing conditions, a lot of patience, and a lot of luck.

 Tip #5: Helpful Observing Hints

-Observe often.
-Mars rotates on its axis once every 24 hours and 37 minutes—slightly longer than one day on Earth.
+Observe often: Mars rotates on its axis once every 24 hours and 37 minutes—slightly longer than one day on Earth.
 Because of this, if you observe the planet through your telescope at the same time for several weeks, you will be able to observe different surface areas.
-Extend your observing times accordingly.
+Extend your observing times accordingly, especially during the months leading to and after an opposition.

 We hope this guide helped you get better acquainted with Mars.
 While you are observing our nearest neighboring planet, you may imagine a day in the future when human beings finally step foot on its surface.
-Do not forget to reflect that there are intelligent rovers already on Mars (both alive and dead) that originated from Earth, plus several orbiters circling the Red Planet, and three more spacecraft on their way right now!
+Do not forget to reflect that there are intelligent rovers already on Mars (both alive and dead) that originated from Earth, plus several orbiters circling the Red Planet, and three more spacecraft that are arriving soon!
 Perhaps these new missions will unlock more of Mars’ secrets and answer the age-old question, “Is Mars really hiding something?”

 To learn more fun Mars facts, please click here.